- Exfoliating face washes combine cleansing action with gentle exfoliation.

 Best Way to Use an Exfoliating Face Wash

-- Apply serum and your nighttime moisturizer.
+- Apply serum and your nighttime moisturizer

 DIY Exfoliating Face Wash

-As an alternative to a store-bought product, a homemade exfoliating cleanser can provide similar benefits.
 A DIY face wash may be especially beneficial for people with sensitive skin who have difficulty finding products that do not trigger reactions in their skin.

 DIY exfoliating face wash recipe